btmorr/scala-boost/tutorial/session0.md

 ### The REPL

 As the name suggests, the first thing a REPL does is read input from stdin (usually with a prompt).
 A package built into the language, `scala.io`, comes in handy.
 Check out [the scaladocs](http://www.scala-lang.org/api/2.11.11/#scala.io.package).
 Once you get the input, you may have to clean it (remove end-lines, etc).
 We'll worry about how the commands are formatted later, but for now just write a function that takes the whole input as a single string, and outputs a Seq[String], with no new-line characters.
-Now, replace the "Hello, World" line with a mutable variable named `command` (you can initialize it with an empty string, e.g.: `var command = ""`), and then a while loop that checks if the variable is equal to "exit".
+Now, replace the "Hello, World" line with a mutable variable named `exitFlag` (and initialize it to false, e.g.: `var exitFlag = false`), and then a while loop that checks that flag.
 Inside the loop, make an immutable variable (a `val`) and assign it the return value of the function from `scala.io` that you use to get a line of input from the user.
 (From this point on unless specifically directed otherwise, all the code we add will be inside the while-loop, and all variables should be `val`s).

 The next step is "evaluate".
 In our case, this will be identifying which command has been entered, and selecting what to do based on this.
 First, write a function that takes a string, makes it lower-case, and splits it into two pieces: the first word before a space, and the rest.
 Return the resulting list.
 Use this function on the input from the user, and store the result in another varable (pro-tip: you could return a "tuple" instead of a list, and then use multiple assignment to name variables for the first word and the rest--without using a function, this would look like this: `val (head, tail) = ("insert", "the_rest_of_the_input")`).